 Step 1: Download The UserGuiding Chrome Extension

-In order to create and design guides and hotspots, head on over to Google's WebStore to freely download the UserGuiding Chrome Extension.
+To create and design guides and hotspots, head to Google's web store to download the UserGuiding Chrome Extension.

-After adding this extension to your Chrome, whenever you need, you can open the extension by clicking on this icon.
+After adding this extension to Chrome, you can open the extension by clicking on this icon whenever you need it.

 Step 2: Create Your First Guide